csunkin/mllab/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Faculty Members
+- Lab Coordinators
 ---

 Dr. Furtado received a B.A. in Physical Education from the Federal University of Parana, Curitiba, PR - Brazil.
 He earned his M.S. and Ph.D. degrees in Motor Behavior from the University of Pittsburgh, PA.

 Dr. Furtado's line of research focuses on two main areas: (1) validation of observational models in psychomotor assessment instruments and (2) the relationship between motor skill competence, perceived motor competence, physical activity levels, and body composition.